4 Simple Steps to Save, Organize, and Print Photos

 1. So you can find a photo when you need it without endless scrolling

 As a homemaker, wife, and mother, I love being the primary memory-maker and record-keeper.
-I do my best to keep up with meaningful family traditions and I’m always looking for ways to make our time together special.
+I do my best to keep up with meaningful family traditions and always look for ways to make our time together memorable.

-We love to celebrate birthdays, vacations, and simple, ordinary days together.
-Like most families, everyone has a phone and snaps photos of their unique perspective at every event and we often share those photos with each other via text or email.
-The problem with all those lovely photos is that they may make a brief appearance on a social media post and then get lost in a digital haystack with thousands of other photos on our phones.
+We celebrate birthdays, vacations, and simple, ordinary days together.
+Like most families, everyone has a phone and snaps photos of their unique perspective at every event, and we often share those photos via text or email.
+The problem with all those lovely photos is that they may briefly appear on a social media post and then get lost in a digital haystack with thousands of other images on our phones.
 We’ve all spent time scrolling and scrolling just trying to find a photo we want to share, am I right?

 2. A printed photo is a treasure now and for future generations.

 No matter how advanced technology gets, I don’t know anyone who doesn’t love looking at old printed photographs.
 There’s just something about rummaging through a box of old family photos that stirs our emotions and brings back long-forgotten memories.
-Recently, my husband and I went through some boxes of old family photos and tried to organize them a bit better.
-We spent hours looking at old faded photos and sharing stories.
+Recently, my husband and I went through some boxes of old family photos and tried to organize them better.
+We spent hours looking at old, faded pictures and sharing stories.
 Even though we’ve been together for 38 years and grew up two miles apart, those photos brought back sweet memories for each of us about our childhoods.

 I’m afraid the digital age is robbing us of the treasure of printed photos.

 Years ago, before digital cameras, our only option was to take a roll of film and have the photos printed.
 Does anyone remember those days?
-Like most people, after buying my first digital camera, printing photos became a thing of the past.
+Like most people, after buying my first digital camera, I thought printing photos was a thing of the past.
 (Except for the few years I attempted to scrapbook!)

-I love the convenience of having my “camera” in my pocket at all times to take a photo but I want actual photos to display now and keep for future generations.
-Call me old-fashioned but I dream of a future where my children and grandchildren are together looking through boxes of printed photos and sharing their stories, and favorite memories.
+I love the convenience of having my “camera” in my pocket at all times to take a photo, but I want actual images to display now and keep for future generations.
+Call me old-fashioned, but I dream of a future where my children and grandchildren are together, looking through boxes of printed photos and sharing their stories and favorite memories.

 3. Saving photos frees up space on your phone

 At one point, I had over 12,000 photos on my phone.
 I was constantly worried about losing them!
-I’ve known a few people who’ve lost photos when they lost their phone or it stopped working and I didn’t want that to be me.
-A few years ago, I stumbled across the information I’m going to share with you and I’ve been using it ever since.
+I’ve known a few people who’ve lost photos when they lost their phone or it stopped working, and I didn’t want that to be me.
+A few years ago, I stumbled across the information I will share with you, and I’ve been using it ever since.

 Saving, organizing, and printing my photos is one of my beloved routines.
-Just a few minutes (literally) each month, and I’m done!
+It takes just a few minutes (literally) each month, and I’m done!

 The 4 Simple Steps to Save, Organize, and Print Your Photos

-There are many options for photo storage and printing but this method works for me because it’s inexpensive, easy, and requires very little time.
+Many photo storage and printing options exist, but this method works for me because it’s inexpensive, easy, and requires very little time.
 I think you’ll agree when you see the steps below.

 Easy enough, right?
-In just 4 simple steps you can save, organize, and print your favorite photos and have them delivered right to your door in just a few days!
+In just four simple steps, you can save, organize, and print your favorite photos and have them delivered right to your door in just a few days!

-I’m a participant in the Amazon Services LLC Associates Program and some links may be affiliate links.
+I’m a participant in the Amazon Services LLC Associates Program; some links may be affiliate links.
 I may receive a small fee at no extra cost to you if you buy something or take action after clicking one of these.

 Step 1

 Download the Amazon Photos App on your phone.
-I know there are lots of photo storage and printing options but Amazon Photos is my top choice.
+Although there are many photo storage and printing options, Amazon Photos is my top choice.

 Did you know Amazon Prime members get unlimited free photo storage plus 5 GB of video storage?
-I didn’t know this for quite a while but it’s been a game-changer for me.
-The photo storage method I used to use stopped being free and since I already had Amazon Prime it was a no-brainer to take advantage of the option to store my photos.
+I didn’t know this for quite a while, but it’s been a game-changer.
+The photo storage method I used stopped being free, and since I already had Amazon Prime, it was a no-brainer to take advantage of the option to store my photos.

 The best thing about having the app is that your photos automatically download when you open the app and are connected to wifi.
 How easy is that?
-I try to make sure I open the app once a week and give the photos time to download since I take lots of pictures.
+I try to open the app once a week and give the photos time to download since I take many pictures.

-If you don’t have Amazon Prime you can click here to sign up for a 30-day free trial and read about all the benefits.
-There are several pricing options to choose from depending on your needs.
+If you don’t have Amazon Prime, you can click here to sign up for a 30-day free trial and read about all the benefits.
+Depending on your needs, there are several pricing options.

 Okay!
-So now that you have the Amazon Photos App and assuming all your photos are downloaded into the app, you’re done with “the saving” part and you can move on to “the organizing” part
+Now that you have the Amazon Photos App and assuming all your photos are downloaded into the app, you’re done with “the saving” part, and you can move on to “the organizing” part

 Step 2